K-Scorpio/scorpiosec/content/en/posts/HTB-Monitored.md

 snmpwalk -c public -v1 -t 10 10.10.11.248 > snmp.txt
 ```

-Going over the output I find some lines referencing a script `/opt/scripts/check_host.sh` with what seems to look like some credentials `svc:XjH7VCehowpR1xZB`.
+Going over the output we find some lines referencing a script `/opt/scripts/check_host.sh` with what seems to look like some credentials `svc:XjH7VCehowpR1xZB`.

 ![SNMP potential credentials](/images/HTB-Monitored/creds-snmp.png)